-Parsnips root vegetables from the Apiaceae family which also includes carrots, celery, parsley, angelica and Queen Ann’d Lace.
+Parsnips are root vegetables from the Apiaceae family which also includes carrots, celery, parsley, angelica and Queen Ann’s Lace.
 Parsnips do most of their growing underground.
 However, as they mature, they sprout tall, yellow flowers.
 They’re biennials so, in their second year planting they’ll produce seeds.
-The make yellow flowers which have papery seeds in them.
+They make yellow flowers that have papery seeds in them.

 What is a wild parsnip and is it the same as the parsnip we eat?

 Wild Parsnip is an invasive species, that is related to cultivated parsnips.
 They’re not the same though!
 If you’ve been to the northern part of the US or Canada in the summer, then you have likely seen them on the side of the road in meadows and fields.
 They can even survive as far south as Louisiana.
 They look like tall very robust Queen Anne’s Lace but their flowers are chartreuse green as opposed to white.